-Historical performer Kitty Frank presents her characters in the Chautauqua style.
+Historical performer Kitty Hamilton presents her characters in the Chautauqua style.
 Her other projects include writing and self-publishing including two books on the life of Charles Curtis.
 She has also written an original script based on the homefront during our country’s most recent conflict in Iraq.
-She is a wife, mother, grandmother, Realtor and formerly self-employed entrepreneur living on what was once Kanza tribal lands near Council Grove.
+She is a mother, grandmother, Realtor and formerly self-employed entrepreneur living on what was once Kanza tribal lands near Council Grove.
 Her degree is in Economics, cum laude, from Emporia State University.

 Accuracy and Entertainment

 3229 Road K